-After yesterdays OneNote tool, I thought I’d do another while I think about it.
+After yesterdays OneNote tool post, I thought I’d do another while I think about it.
 Another annoyance of OneNote is it’s lack of control over pasting information from the clipboard.
 I’ve raised a suggestion with MS to improve this; you can see my comment in the newsgroup.
 To ease things a little if you need to copy and paste lots of stuff to OneNote, here is an AutoHotKey script to help.
-You need to assign this to a hot-key and have OneNote open in the background.

 Although I like Microsoft OneNote and use it continuously, it does have a few failings.
 One of these is the inability to set the default styles and layout for text.
 In particular, when you create a new paragraph or list entry in OneNote, the default – non-changeable – setting is to have no white space between the paragraphs.
 This is very poor design and makes more than a small amount of text quite unreadable.